gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 * For compatibility with ABAP CDS, we have another environment with one entry: we bind `$parameters` to the parameters of the current view – the SQL way is to use `:param1` instead of `$parameters.param1`, see below.
-* The last, non-lexical environment is the environent containing the elements from all source entities of the current SELECT;
+* The last, non-lexical environment is the environment containing the elements from all source entities of the current SELECT;
   if an element with the same name is contained in more than one source, this search environment binds the name to an "ambiguity" entry (i.e. a reference to it leads to an error)
 * There are no additional non-lexical search environments for the elements of outer SELECTs.

-The lexical search environments are only inspected if the path consists of at least two identifiers.

 The above mentioned `:`-escape mechanism leads to the following name resolution: